 The Capital Projects Fund is used to account for the financial activities associated with major capital projects that have been authorized by Town Meeting and approved by the voters to be funded by the proceeds of bond sales and other available funding.
-The capital projects fund had a net decrease of approximately \$1.7 million during 2021, which is the result of having incurred expenditures of \$1.7 million for education and public works projects.
+The capital projects fund had a net decrease of \$28.5 million during 2023, which is the result of having incurred expenditures of \$42.1 million primarily spent on general government land acquisition, education projects and various beach and seawall public works projects.
+Offsetting these expenditures is \$13.5 million of grant reimbursements from the Massachusetts School Building Authority.

-The nonmajor governmental funds increased by \$454,000.
+Having only increased \$394,000, the nonmajor governmental funds was essentially unchanged from the prior year.
 This is primarily due to timing differences between the receipt and expenditure of state and federal grant funds and other special revenue funds.